-Finite download products in the OXID eShop
+Finally download products in the OXID eShop

-At first glance everything seems to be easy and comfortable to administer.
+At first glance everything seems to be easy and comfortable to administrate.
 However, if frequent file changes or updates are involved, as is the case with web software products for example, the maintenance and provision of the products with on-board tools can take a lot of time.
 Time that is missing elsewhere.
 An easier way to provide products must be found.

 OXID Pay Downloads with Git Versioning

 When software is developed in a team, sooner or later there is no getting around versioning.
 We at Netensio use the popular free version control system git.
 Git manages our products as tags (stable versions) and the current developer versions.
 This construct can be found in a similar form in the majority of the OXID developer community.
 The git community has become very large in the meantime, many developers version their software and even entire software systems with the free version control.

 Verdeutlichen we will take another look at the situation.
 We have a shop system that can accept download products and finished software products are available in our version control system.
 So we are looking for a common and comfortable way to get data from git and convert it to an OXID download product.

 OXID / GIT article download module

 I have decided to integrate it as an OXID module extension.
 The existing functionality should not be affected by my module in any way and I need an option to encrypt .php files with the Ioncube Encoder in addition to the open source software.
 The encryption of the software I will only go into very superficially, I am not satisfied with some parts of the module and therefore I do not publish it yet.
 In this article I will prioritize the checkout of the git tag and the transfer to OXID as ZIP archive.